 In a stunning victory completed tonight the Libratus Poker AI, created by Noam Brown et al. at Carnegie Mellon University, has beaten four human professional players at No-Limit Hold'em.

-For the first time in history, the poker-playing world is facing a future of machines taking over the game of No-Limit Holdem.
+For the first time in history, the poker-playing world is facing a future of machines taking over the game of Texas Holdem.

 Is poker, after Chess and Go, the next game that has been “solved” by computers?
 Are humans done for playing poker - at least in terms of beating an advanced AI?

 Will Libratus’ colossal victory change the way we approach the game?
 Let's try and answer a few (or all) of those questions.

 Two years ago a team from Carnegie Mellon University developed a computer program with the goal to beat the best players in Heads-Up No-Limit-Hold’em, one of the more complex poker variants.